1cbyc/rust_compiler/docs/API_REFERENCE.md

 # Rust Compiler API Reference

+(i asked ai to generate this api reference for everyone to understand tho)
 ## Overview

 This document provides a comprehensive API reference for the Rust compiler implementation in C. The compiler consists of several phases that transform Rust source code into executable assembly.